Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/http-v2-api.md

 **For customers on Growth and Enterprise plans:**

-There is no hard limit for paying customers, but devices or users that exceed 30 events per second are throttled.

 Keep request sizes under 1 MB with fewer than 2000 events per request.
 When you exceed these size limits, you get a 413 error.

 If you have high volume and concerned with scale, partition your work based on `device_id` or `user_id`.
 This ensures that throttling on a particular `device_id` (or `user_id`) doesn't impact all senders in your system.
 If you are using a proxy service to send events to Amplitude, make sure that throttling is forwarded to your clients, instead of letting spammy clients slow down a partition of work in your system.